Professional wrestling holds: Figure-four necklock/headlock

 This neck lock sees a wrestler sit above a fallen opponent and wrap their legs around the opponent in the form of the figure-four, with one leg crossing under the opponent's chin and under the wrestler's other leg the wrestler squeezes and chokes the opponent.
 In an illegal version of the hold, best described as a hanging figure-four necklock, the wrestler stands on top of the turnbuckle, wraps their legs around the head of the opponent (who has their back turned against the turnbuckle) in the figure-four and falls backwards, choking the opponent.
 In most matches the hold would have to be released before a five count.
-This move was popularized by former WWE Wrestler Candice Michelle.
-WWE wrestler Carmella uses an inverted variant of this hold as her finisher where she uses her shin to choke the opponent instead, making it resemble a gogoplata.
+This move was popularized by former WWE Wrestlers Candice Michelle and Carmella.
+Carmella also uses an inverted variant of this hold as her finisher where she uses her shin to choke the opponent instead, making it resemble a gogoplata.
 This variant is called the Code of Silence.